OWASP/owasp.github.io/_posts/2026-06-09-dependency-track-v5.md

 ---

 ### About OWASP Dependency-Track
 OWASP Dependency-Track is an OWASP flagship project and an intelligent component analysis platform that helps organizations identify and reduce risk in the software supply chain.
 It consumes software bill of materials (SBOM) data, including the CycloneDX standard, continuously monitors components for newly disclosed vulnerabilities and policy violations, and integrates with the tools that security and development teams already use.
-Learn more at dependencytrack.org[dependencytrack.org](https://dependencytrack.org/).
+Learn more at [dependencytrack.org](https://dependencytrack.org/).

+### About OWASP
+The OWASP Foundation is a nonprofit organization that works to improve the security of software.
+Through community-led open source software projects, over 260 local chapters worldwide, tens of thousands of members, and leading educational and training conferences, the OWASP Foundation is the source for developers and technologists to secure the web.
+For nearly two decades, corporations, foundations, developers, and volunteers have supported the OWASP Foundation and its work.
+To learn more or to become a member, visit [owasp.org](owasp.org).

 ---